 The concept of “data value” is used to specify interfaces that are not byte oriented.
 If the data message is byte oriented, then MaxMessageValues is simply the maximum message length in bytes.
 If all defaults are used, all messages are of the same type, and are one byte long.
 Streams of single values with no real message boundaries are specified simply by specifying the DataValueWidth attribute to the size of the data values (in bits).
 Thus the concept of “length” of messages is always in units of data values.

-A worker “specifier” (not implementer) sets these attributes for each of the worker’s data interfaces.
+These attributes are specified for each of the worker’s data interfaces, independent of choices of WSI or WMI, or other implementation-specific attributes.
 A worker “implementer” then chooses either WSI (streaming, fifo-style) or WMI (buffered or more complex cases) to implement the (producer or consumer) data interface.
-Thus the message attributes above are about the messages produced or consumed, and not about the WIP profile used, or the implementation choices within that profile.Worker Data Interfaces Attribute Summary
+Thus the message attributes above are about the messages produced or consumed, and not about the WIP profile used, or the implementation choices within that profile.

+When the inter-worker protocol is described fully in the OCS (using the “Protocol” XML element) all these data interface attributes are automatically inferred by tools.

+Worker Data Interfaces Attribute Summary

 The WIP data protocol attributes are described in the following table.
-While these attributes are valid for all data interface profiles (WSI and WMI), the way the attributes affect actual OCP signals in the interface are different and specified in the section for each profile.
+While these attributes are valid for all data interface profiles (WSI and WMI), the way the attributes affect actual OCP signals in the interface are different and specified in the section for each data interface profile.
 The “producer/consumer” role attribute of the interface is also here since it is also common to all data interface profiles.
+These attributes are repeated in the attribute tables for the data interface protocols.